-The patient lodged a complaint because he had not given permission for the student to be present during the consultation.
-He felt confidentiality had been breached.
+A patient lodged a complaint because he hadn't given permission for a student to be present during the consultation and felt confidentiality had been breached.
 The student thought the consultant had obtained the patient's consent beforehand, and the patient did not raise any objections during the consultation.
-She contacted the MDU to help her to prepare a statement for the hospital complaints manager, and for advice on observing patients in future.
+She contacted the MDU to help her prepare a statement for the hospital complaints manager, and for advice on observing patients in future.

-The MDU adviser discussed what had happened and agreed that the best approach was to provide a factual account of the examination, and to make it clear that the patient had at no time voiced concern about her presence.
+The student and the MDU's adviser discussed what had happened and agreed the best approach was to provide a factual account of the consultation, and to make it clear that the patient had at no time voiced concern about the student's presence.
 The adviser also suggested that the student apologise and explain she had assumed the patient had given consent before entering the room.

 It is the examining doctor's responsibility to seek consent for a student to observe or examine a patient.
 If a patient is happy for a student to observe, it is usual for the doctor to introduce them to the patient and explain why they are there.
 However, to avoid a situation like this one, students can also introduce themselves and check that the patient is happy for them to observe.